Baby Back Ribs Glazed With Pomegranate Molasses BBQ Sauce

 Get My Favorite Recipe

-These baby back ribs are tender, flavorful, and fall right off the bone!
+This is the best-grilled baby back ribs recipe.
+The ribs are tender flavorful, and fall right off the bone!
 I have been making this baby back ribs recipe for years.
 They are so delicious and can easily feed a crowd.
-I prefer to use baby back ribs when grilling since they are meatier than spare ribs.
+When grilling, I prefer baby back ribs since they are meatier than spare ribs.
 Baby back ribs are the perfect party food and excellent for summer BBQs.
 Make these ribs the main course of your 4th of July party.

 You should use a homemade dry rub and BBQ sauce to make the most delicious baby back ribs.
 The rub should be a combination of sweet, savory, and spicy.
 You can decide how much spicy you want by controlling the chili powder you add.
 The pomegranate molasses BBQ sauce is a unique sauce that will be sweet, tangy, and smoky.